louisrubet/simplest-git-branching-model/README.md

 # Simplest Git Branching Model

-This is a practical, lightweight, single-branch model that makes it easy to handle simple and less simple situations.
+This is a practical, lightweight, single-branch model that makes it easy a lot of development situations.

-It is adapted to teams of several developers, delivering releases ASAP, maintaining several releases in parallel.
+It is adapted to teams of several developers, for delivering releases ASAP and maintaining several releases in parallel.

 **TLDR**
 ```